scottbale/recordity/README.md

 Implemented using [Ring](https://github.com/ring-clojure/ring) and [Compojure](https://github.com/weavejester/compojure).
-State is held in rudimentary sessions using Ring's [session middleware](https://github.com/ring-clojure/ring/wiki/Sessions) and in-memory session store, which is why a session identifier cookie is included in some of my sample `curl` statements below.
+State is held in rudimentary sessions using Ring's [session middleware](https://github.com/ring-clojure/ring/wiki/Sessions) and in-memory session store, which is why a session identifier cookie is included in some of the sample `curl` statements below.

 Start up the API in a jetty server instance:

-    clojure -M:recordity-server restful
+    clojure -M:recordity-server

 Here are some sample `curl` commands.